Libya

 In April 2020 violence against health care rose significantly with hospitals damaged or forced to close due to renewed hostilities and violence between warring parties in western Libya.
 Violence was most frequently reported in Tripoli, surrounding districts in the western Tripolitania region, and Misrata.
 The main perpetrators were LNA forces, armed militias, and GNA and Turkish forces.

-Our Global Interactive Map on Threats and Violence against Health Care provides access to continuously updated information on violence against health care in conflict and related to COVID-19.
+Our Global Interactive Map on Threats and Violence against Health Care provides access to continuously updated information on violence against health care in conflict.